phelpsm1/skeleton/README.md

 See [Log4Net Configuration](https://logging.apache.org/log4net/release/manual/configuration.html) for more information.

-So, if the project's appender configuration looks like this inside your web or app config:
+So, if the project's appender configuration looks like this inside your web or app configuration files:

 ```xml
 <appender name="DatabaseLogAppender" type="Intel.Vfems.Support.Logging.DatabaseAppender">